Apiratchai/uP-stm32-traffic-light/README.md

 # uP-stm32-traffic-light
 Implementation of a simple traffic light system using STM32 Nucleo.

-to study how well would a generative AI can assist in low level microcontroller programming with provided datasheets
+- ~~vibe coded with Antropic's Cluade Sonnet 4~~

-- vibe coded with Antropic's Cluade Sonnet 4
+- vibed coded with Antropic's Cluade Sonnet 4, Google Gemini Pro, OpenAI GPT-4
+- with human supervisers and tons of datasheet provided
-- there is  no implementation of RGB SMD yet
+- ~~there is  no implementation of RGB SMD yet~~

 ### Onboards